RishabhM-rish/GcodeSimulator/README.md

 # GcodeSimulator 1.0
 This is a Blender Add-on for 3D concrete printers to import the Gcode file and cross examining the bounds of workspace.

-Currently supports only G0 and G1 commands only.
+Currently supports G0 and G1 commands only.

 Features:
-Required volume can be calculated.
+1. Required volume can be calculated.
-Exact positioning relative to origin can be analysed.
+2. Exact positioning relative to origin can be analysed.
-3D printing workspace can be updated as per your machine and it can be ensured that the printing lie within the bounds.
+3. 3D printing workspace can be updated as per your machine and it can be ensured that the printing lie within the bounds.
-Great user interface.
+4. Great user interface.

 Installation procedure